xma711/notebook/math/registration/README.md

 Inside it is a nx3 matrix.

-For the 2nd error El, similarly we have El = ||Dl A - Q||^2 @F, where Dl = diag(p1.T .. pn.T) where pi contains only the pi that have exact correspondences (i guess other rows are just 0), a nx4n matrix;
+For the 2nd error El, similarly we have El = ||Dl A - Q||^2 @F, where Dl = diag(p1.T .. pn.T) where pi contains only the pi that have exact correspondences (other rows should be just 0), a nx4n matrix;
 A should be the same, 4nx3 matrix,
 Q = [q1 .. qn].T (contains only corresponding qi) is a nx3 matrix..
 Inside El it is a nx3 matrix.